Apprenticeships at Ben Burgess

 What qualifications do I need to apply?

-Applicants should ideally have a minimum of three GCSE grades A-C and should be aged 16-19, with a willingness to learn and an interest in working at Ben Burgess.
+Applicants should ideally have a minimum of three GCSE grades A-C with a willingness to learn and an interest in working at Ben Burgess.

 What qualifications will I get?